 In addition, schemes should be structured, where possible, to secure the maximum level of funding from third parties, e.g. equipment manufacturers, housing providers and fuel suppliers.
-Guidance on the expected contribution from customers benefiting from both Priority and Non-Priority schemes is given in Section 3.6;
+The expected contribution from customers benefiting from both Priority and Non-Priority schemes is as follows: